DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 economic activities.
 To date, we devote a quarter of our lifespan to education, i.e. to the transmission of the information we deem to be useful for our development.
-Our free time also is influenced by the dematerialization of music, films, and games.
+Our free time also is influenced by the dematerialization of music, films and games.
 Money has increasingly become abstract information and no longer needs to take a material form in order to be exchanged.